How To Follow Up After Interview (+ 2 Example Letters)

 Personalize your follow-up letter.

-Include a specific job title, and mention something you particularly like about the company or the opportunity.
+Include a specific job title, company name, and mention something you particularly like about the company or the opportunity.
 Hiring managers have an eye for generic letters, and they are unlikely to make an impression.

 Keep your tone positive and respectful.